JuliaGilmore/UVicScholaryProfiles/README.md

 <iframe style="width: 55vw; height: 50vh; border: none;" src="https://query.wikidata.org/embed.html#%23defaultView%3AMap%0A%0ASELECT%20%3Findividual_entity%20%3Findividual_entityLabel%20%3Fcoordinate_location%20%3Foccupant%20%3FoccupantLabel%20WHERE%20%7B%0A%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22%5BAUTO_LANGUAGE%5D%2Cen%22.%20%7D%0A%20%20%3Findividual_entity%20wdt%3AP31%20wd%3AQ19844914.%0A%20%20%3Findividual_entity%20wdt%3AP466%20%3Foccupant.%0A%20%20%3Findividual_entity%20wdt%3AP127%20wd%3AQ1458113.%0A%20%20MINUS%20%7B%3Findividual_entity%20wdt%3AP131%20wd%3AQ2000769.%7D%0A%20%20MINUS%20%7B%3Foccupant%20wdt%3AP466%20wd%3AQ16959841.%7D%0A%20%20%0A%20%20OPTIONAL%20%7B%20%3Findividual_entity%20wdt%3AP625%20%3Fcoordinate_location.%20%7D%0A%20%0A%7D" referrerpolicy="origin" sandbox="allow-scripts allow-same-origin allow-popups" ></iframe>
 <br>
 To create this map visualization, campus buildings were used as the starting point (as they have defined coordinates, while the faculties and departments do not).
-During the Wikidata population stage of this project, faculties and departments were connected to campus buildings using P466 - occupant.
-Using this property (P466) as a query condition allows faculties and departments to appear in the SPARQL results and be matched to the appropriate buildings.
+During the Wikidata population stage of this project, faculties and departments were connected to campus buildings using P466 (occupant).
+Using this property as a query condition allows faculties and departments to appear in the SPARQL results and be matched to the appropriate buildings.
 Any other organizations (e.g. Ocean Networks Canada) listed as occupants were omitted from the search using the MINUS function.
 <br>

 __SPARQL query used to generate the table:_